phdata/archway/docs/development.md

 Create your `application.conf` file in `api/src/main/resources/` and initialize properties based on description in file [Service.md](service.md).
 File `application-template.conf` serves as an empty template for configuration file.

+Except main configuratin file: `application.conf`, special configuration file `system-test.conf` is necessary to provide sensitive credentials.
+This file consist only of four properties: `existingUser`, `existingPassword`, `krb5FilePath` and `artifactoryToken`.
+More details can be found in package object `fixtures` in `io.phdata.itest` package.

+To connect to `hive` specific configuration is needed.
+Archway expects it in subdirectory `/hive-conf` in base directory.

+List of necessary configuration files:

+- `core-site.xml`
+- `hdfs-site.xml`
+- `hive-site.xml`
+- `mapred-site.xml`
+- `ssl-client.xml`
+- `yarn-site.xml`

 ### Run The App (API-focused development)

 - Open the project in IntelliJ